16 people killed in attack targeting Hazara community in Quetta

 Four FC soldiers were among the injured.

 "We are giving our attention to the wounded at this time," he said.
-They have been shifted to Bolan Medical Complex for treatment, and an emergency has been declared in hospitals in the city.
+The injured have been shifted to hospitals ─ where an emergency has been imposed ─ for treatment.

 "We have arranged transportation back [home] for Hazaras who remained unhurt in the attack," he added.